 There is a time, long before the leading edges fade and metal skins stain; long before tires are replaced and hot sections are performed; before the aircraft gets the distinctive ag plane smell and before its idiosyncratic flight characteristics are discovered, that it is brand-new, never-flown, fresh off the factory production line.
-Teams of designers, engineers, fabricators, machinist, mechanics, welders, pilots and inspectors worked in cohesion to transform pieces of metal, fiberglass and plastic into a tool that pilots, over the course of the aircraft’s life, would become intimately familiar.
+Teams of designers, engineers, fabricators, machinist, mechanics, welders, pilots and inspectors worked in cohesion to transform pieces of metal, fiberglass, and plastic into a tool that pilots, over the course of the aircraft’s life, would become intimately familiar.
+For those who were directly involved in transforming these pieces of metal, they will know how important their job is.
+As metal is one of the most used materials on an aircraft, it’s vital that pieces of metal are made to be as durable as possible.
+This is done through metal heat treating, where the metal will be heated to change its physical properties, making it stronger and tougher.
+This is perfect for an aircraft.
+That job is so important, so those who were responsible for that should be proud of themselves as that job can be difficult.
+The job is also dangerous.
 Safety is so important throughout the manufacturing and construction process, that the team is constantly investing in new safety equipment such as this auto dark welding mask.
 This ensures that everything during these initial stages runs smoothly.
 However, before the new agricultural aircraft is delivered to the new owner, a small group of individuals are responsible for testing switches, clamps, fittings; documenting the initial performance, leak checking, ground running, stall handling and ground tracking; and most importantly for ensuring each aircraft is held to the highest standard of safety.
 These people are ag-aircraft manufacturers’ production test pilots.

 Today’s agricultural aviation industry is fortunate, as most know, to have two agricultural aircraft manufacturers actively producing new ag planes year-round.
 Although production numbers vary between each manufacturer, similarities of rigorous production flights are almost identical.
 Air Tractor, Inc., based in Olney, Texas, has a production inspection team of three individuals that include Mike Rhodes and Brent Colvin as Production Test Pilots and Joe Hughes as the company’s Flightline Mechanic.
 Hughes has been with Air Tractor for 29 years, and worked in the Fabrication Shop as well as in Research and Development before coming to the Flightline team.
 Thrush Aircraft, based in Albany, Georgia, employs three Test Pilots: Terry Humphrey, Robert Garrett and J.D.
 Scarborough.
 Chris Pollack, Andy Kimbrell and Richard Paul serve as Thrush Aircraft’s A&P/IAs for production tests.